thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 Now, we have two state machines, `MyItemPatrolFSM` and `MyFleeFSM`, attached to our `agent` entity as `components`.

-To do this, we will create a `basic hierarchical state machine` which will run both our our `PsyanimFSMs` as `sub-state machines`.
+Next, we will create a `basic hierarchical state machine` which will run both our our `PsyanimFSMs` as `sub-state machines`.

 A `PsyanimBasicHFSM` is capable of running any one of multiple configured `PsyanimFSMs` at a given time, and switching between each one at appropriate times.